J-Xian/J-Xian.github.io/cv.md

 ---

-*For recruiters:* the CV is updated periodically — please reference the download date or reach out via [LinkedIn](https://linkedin.com/in/j-xian-ching) for the latest version.
+*For recruiters:* the CV is updated periodically — please refer to the last updated date or reach out via [LinkedIn](https://linkedin.com/in/j-xian-ching) for the latest version.

 ---